IABC Golden Horseshoe Executive Board

 IABC London – President (1996) and various other Board positions (1990-2001)

 Jan has a science background (Life Sciences and Petroleum Geology from Queens) but that hasn’t held her back from an exciting two decade career as a communications and fundraising specialist.
-With over 18 years of experience in the healthcare industry and ten years in the environmental field, Jan is able to use her science background to communicate high-tech ideas to low-tech audiences and build understanding in the areas of medicine, research and the natural world.
+With over 18 years of experience in the healthcare industry and eleven years in the environmental field, Jan is able to use her science background to communicate high-tech ideas to low-tech audiences and build understanding in the areas of medicine, research and the natural world.
 She is currently Director of Fundraising at the Bruce Trail Conservancy, helping to preserve a conservation corridor along the Niagara Escarpment (a UNESCO World Biosphere Reserve).

-Co-Vice President of Finance
+Co-Vice President of Communications

 Co-Vice-President of Communications